spcl/dace/dace/frontend/python/python_supported_features.md

 Assignment statements with single or multiple targets are supported, both with and without parentheses.
 Statements with starred targets are not supported.
 Targets may only be identifiers, and subscriptions/slices of Numpy arrays.
-(TODO: We should support targets that are attribute references of dace.struct objects)

 #### 7.2.1 Augmented assignment statements
 Supported with the same constraints for targets as in assignment statements.